rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ![hist](./images/plot.png)

-20. Data visualization: Histograms help see distribution of data / attributes in range bands.
+20. Data Visualization: Histograms help see distribution of data / attributes in range bands.
 R/ORE transparently identifies what it sees as appropriate band ranges.
 See data in histogram, bar chart.

   ```
      hist(CUST_INSUR_LTV$SALARY/1000,